What are HPV and Genital Warts?

 Genital Warts may enlarge during pregnancy due to hormones.
 If the warts become large enough, they could become an obstacle to delivery, requiring a caesarean section.
 In some instances, warts are passed from mother to child during childbirth, leading to a potentially life-threatening condition for newborns in which warts develop in the throat (laryngeal papillomatosis).

-Persistent infections are now recognized as the major cause of cervical cancer, and may play a role in some cancers of the anus, vulva, vagina, and penis.
+Persistent infections are now recognised as the major cause of cervical cancer, and may play a role in some cancers of the anus, vulva, vagina, and penis.
 Studies have also found that oral infection is a strong risk factor for oropharyngeal cancer (cancer that forms in tissues of the oropharynx, which is the middle part of the throat and includes the soft palate, the base of the tongue, and the tonsils).